 The social services in your municipality can also help with advice concerning budget and debt.

-What is social assistance?
+What is social assistance in Sweden?

 Social assistance is temporary financial support from the municipality that you may receive if you cannot support yourself.
 The social services make a decision in each individual case, and social assistance is paid for one month at a time.